No Exit, by Jean Paul Sartre, Analysis Questions

 5. Allegory: The whole story is an allegory, as it can be seen on different levels of understanding.
 The room itself is understood to stand for hell itself, and each of the characters stand for a different trait.
 The whole situation also signifies how humans torture one another.

-6. Metaphor: "Of course, I used to spend my nights in the newspaper office, and it was a regular Black Hole, so we never kept our coats on."
+6. Metaphor: "Of course, I used to spend my nights in the newspaper office,

 7. Mood: The mood in the story drastically shifts from a light one, to an incredibly tense, hateful mood as they delve into each others faults.